CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 #### Depth-of-Field

 Real cameras uses lenses with thicknesses and sizes instead of the pin-hole concept that a naive path tracer is based on.
-The curvature and size of the lens controls the focal distance ($d$) and the radius affects how much is in focus.
-As the radius approaches zero, the images converge to the pinhole construct.
+The curvature and size of the lens controls the focal distance (d) and the radius affects how much is in focus.
+As the radius (r) approaches zero, the images converge to the pinhole construct.
 Of course in real cameras, focus and aperature are controlled by a system of lenses.
 The sphere is in focus 11 units away from the camera.

 | f = 10, r = 0.2 | f = 11, r = 0.4 | f = 10, r = 0.8 |
 | ------------- | ----------- | ----------- |